Home / Coffee knowledge / Colonialism and coffee. Our collective heritage

 Mauricio Salaverria

-Stories about colonialism and coffee must always be told specifically for better contextualization.
-We can get a sense of an era spanning several hundred years, but individual stories help us to better understand the past and the present.
+Stories about colonialism and coffee must always be told specifically for better classification.
+We can get a sense of an era of several hundred years, but individual stories help us to better classify the past and the present.

-We can also read colonial history through a coffee lens.
-In this article, we cannot condense 400 years of colonialism, but we can highlight that we should also look at history from a coffee perspective.
+We can read colonial history with a coffee lens.
+In this post, we cannot condense 400 years of colonialism, but we can draw attention to the fact that we should also view history from the coffee angle.

-Because structural characteristics still exist in the coffee world today that are closely intertwined with coffee's colonial history.
-We have, in some cases, become so accustomed to them that we hardly question what is given anymore.
+For there are still structural characteristics in the coffee world today that are closely intertwined with the colonial history of coffee.
+We have become so accustomed to some of them that we hardly question the status quo.

 The Coffee Exchange

-• Today, as in the past, the prices for green coffee are mostly determined where no coffee grows: on the futures exchanges in New York and London
+• The prices for green coffee are, today as in the past, largely made where no coffee grows: at the futures exchanges in New York and London

 • exchange prices do not reflect production costs but rather show supply and demand

-• the real production costs are not reflected in the current system.
-However, efforts to establish regional minimum prices are slowly gaining traction, e.g., the discussion about regional FOB prices by Fairtrade
+• actual production costs are not represented in the current system.
+Efforts to establish regional minimum prices are slowly getting underway, e.g., the discussion about regional FOB prices by Fairtrade

-• Farms that are large today were already large in the past, or were able to grow because they had better basic conditions.
-For example, the mostly colonial owners were granted land rights that were denied to the indigenous people
+• Farms that are large today were already large in the past or were able to grow because they had better initial conditions.
+E.g., the mostly colonial owners were granted land rights that were denied to the locals

-• often, in large so-called estates in Brazil, Central America, and until the 19th century in the Caribbean, the owners themselves belonged to the colonial power, or these settlers from the country of origin were promised land
+• often with large so-called estates in Brazil, Central America, and into the 19th century in the Caribbean, it is the case that the owners themselves belonged to the colonial power, or the latter promised land to settlers from the country of origin

-Good green coffee is exported, inferior green coffee remains in the coffee country.
+Good green coffee is exported, inferior green coffee remains in the coffee-producing country.

-• even in coffee-producing countries, there is a growing demand from a clientele for good coffee, so that more and more good green coffee remains in the producing country
+• even in coffee-producing countries, the need of a clientele for good coffee is growing, so that more and more good green coffee remains in the country of production

 • however, the lion's share of good green coffee leaves the country.
-"Every coffee has a home" is often heard, and so, ironically, it has almost become self-perpetuating that inferior coffee has become the standard in the exporting country
+“Every coffee has a home” is often heard, and ironically, it has almost become self-evident that inferior coffee has become standard in the exporting country

 Coffee is “refined” in the receiving country

-• as a rule, roasteries purchase green coffee and roast it where it is consumed
+• as a rule, roasteries buy green coffee and roast it where it is consumed

-• today, however, all technical prerequisites are met to roast coffee well, reliably, and qualitatively in the producing country
+• today, however, all technical requirements are met to roast coffee well, reliably, and qualitatively in the country of production

 • shipping times can also be kept short